The FIF Rules: A Plain English Guide to Taxing Overseas Investments in NZ

 Through automatic information-sharing agreements with dozens of countries, they receive reports from overseas custodians and cross-reference them against filed returns.
 The question is not whether to understand FIF.
 It is whether you do so before or after a letter arrives.

-The FIF regime is widely misunderstood, rarely explained in language anyone other than accountants can unpack, and catches considerably more investors than it used to, given the key threshold has not moved since the year 2000.
+The FIF regime is widely misunderstood, rarely explained in language anyone other than accountants can unpack, and catches considerably more investors than it used to.
+The key threshold has not moved since the year 2000, though changes announced on 28 May 2026 would double it from the start of the current 2026/27 tax year, subject to legislation.

 Here, we will explore what FIF is, when it applies, how to calculate what you owe, why investment structure matters more than most investors realise, and what to do about it practically.